 🍋 how to choose the best limes

 Citrus is tricky because you can’t tell how sour it’s going to be until you slice into it and juice it.
 Or can you?!
-Limes are notorious for being unpredictable in flavor, so it’s important to try to choose the best limes from the start.
+Limes are notorious for being unpredictable and very acidic in flavor, so it’s important to try to choose the best limes from the start.
 Like lemons and other citrus, limes do not continue to ripen after they are picked.
-Once you harvest them, they will start to deteriorate.
+Once you harvest them, they will start to deteriorate in freshness.

 - weight – if a lime feels relatively heavy for its size, that’s a good indicator that it is full of juice.
 If it feels lighter, it may be dried out.